tarwn/lessthandot-hugo/blogs/content/posts/2008-10-06-mono-2-0-has-been-released.md

 Mono.Cairo: A binding to the Cairo Graphics library to produce 2D graphics and render them into a variety of forms (images, windows, postscript and PDF).

-Mono&#8217;s SQLite support: a library to create and consume databases created with SQLite.
+Mono's SQLite support: a library to create and consume databases created with SQLite.

 Mono.Posix: a library to access Linux and Unix specific functionality from your managed application.
 With both a low-level interface as well as higher level interfaces.